 Rede ASTA

-WHAT IT IS: a social business that transforms leftover fabric into raw material for artisans.
+WHAT IT IS: a social business that transforms leftover fabric into raw material for artisans to which FARM Rio donates 100% of textile edge-cut waste.
+This enterprise offers training for craftswomen who want to become entrepreneurs in Rio de Janeiro.

 Enjoei

-WHAT IT IS: a partnership with a platform for second-hand goods, which encourages the use of products that are passed on, in a way to promote reverse logistics in the Brazilian fashion market.
+WHAT IT IS: a platform for second-hand goods that encourages the purchase and use of returned products to promote reverse logistics in the Brazilian fashion market.
+Since 2018, we have collected over 15,000 articles.